Find Affordable College Courses

 411 Yearly Graduations

 George Washington University tops the list of the most popular school in the U.S. for other public health majors who are seeking their master's degree.
 Roughly 27,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $57,894 per year, while in-state graduate students, on average, pay $32,850 per year.
-During the 2020-2021 academic year, 411 people received their master's degree in other public health from GWU.
-About 80% of this group were women, and 55% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $64,508 per year, while in-state graduate students, on average, pay $35,100 per year.
+During the most recent year for which we have data, 411 people received their master's degree in other public health from GWU.
+Around 53% of these students were from an underrepresented racial-ethnic group, and 84% were women.

 #2